Skip to content

 Part of the walnut family, butternut trees are a native species which are now listed as an Endangered Species under the Provincial Endangered Species Act in Ontario.
 This is mostly due to butternut canker, a fungal disease which kills these trees by blocking the vessels that allow sap to circulate.
 First detected in Ontario trees in 1991, the canker can effect healthy trees of any age or size, however some butternut trees seem to be naturally resistant.

 Since 2013 the Humber Arboretum has been partnered with the Ontario Ministry of Natural Resources, Humber Research, and Humber School of Applied Technology to grow and research canker-resistant butternut trees.
-Work-study student Kyung Hee (Kelly) Park assisted Humber College faculty member Igino Teolis to complete the first phase of research, “A Comparison of Different Rooting Substrates and Formulations to Improve the Cutting Propagation of Butternut (Juglans cinerea L.).”
+Work-study student Kyung Hee (Kelly) Park assisted Humber Polytechnic faculty member Igino Teolis to complete the first phase of research, “A Comparison of Different Rooting Substrates and Formulations to Improve the Cutting Propagation of Butternut (Juglans cinerea L.).”

 A man and woman inspect a large patch of plants.